 Three marks (dots of minimum 600 millimetres (ml)) will be added - one each at the 10, 20 and 30 m interval (starting from the blade collar) and placed near the trailing edge of the blades so that when they are feathered the marks lie upwards in view of the helicopter pilot when the blades are parked in the 'Y' position or offset 'Y' (i.e. one blade or two angled forward into the wind) as indicated on Figure 7.3.
-The blade tip will also be marked in red to approximately (2% of total blade length) band from the edge of the lightning protection (approximately 10 centimetres (cm) in length).
+The blade tip will also be marked in red to 2 metres from the edge (approximately 2.5% of total blade length) band from the edge of the lightning protection (approximately 10 centimetres (cm) in length).